accessibility-luxembourg/accessibilite.public.lu/content/de/rapdf1/glossaire.md

 - In the following two sentences, the two "click here" links are not identical, because they have a different context: "To consult our catalogue: click here" and "To contact us: click here".
 - In the following sentence, the two "on this page" links are identical, because the context does not allow them to be differentiated: "You can contact us on this page or on this page"

-#### Indication conveyed solely by shape, size or location
+#### Indication conveyed only by shape, size or location
-Any essential indication that is conveyed solely by a change in the shape or size of text content or by the position of an element in a text.
+Any essential indication that is conveyed only by a change in the shape or size of text content or by the position of an element in a text.

 For example